-Explainer: How bad is the hack that targeted US agencies?
+EXPLAINER: How bad is the hack that targeted US agencies?

 WHAT HAPPENED?

-The hack began as early as March when malware was snuck into updates to popular software that monitors businesses and government computer networks.
-The malware, affecting a product made by U.S. company SolarWinds, gave the attacker remote access into an organization's networks so it could steal information.
+The hack began as early as March when malicious code was snuck into updates to popular software that monitors computer networks of businesses and governments.
+The malware, affecting a product made by U.S. company SolarWinds, gave elite hackers remote access into an organization's networks so they could steal information.
 It wasn't discovered until the prominent cybersecurity company FireEye learned it was hacked.
 Whoever broke into FireEye was seeking data on its government clients, the company said — and made off with hacking tools it uses to probe its customers' defenses.

 “There’s no evidence that this was meant to be destructive,” said Ben Buchanan, Georgetown University cyberespionage expert and author of “The Hacker and The State.”
 He called the campaign's scope, “impressive, surprising and alarming.”